How much does a Log Cabin cost?July 20, 2017

 Log Cabin bases will vary in cost

 Log cabin bases can be constructed using paving slabs, concrete or a patio.
 There are factors to consider before you build the log cabin base.
 Find out which base you should choose for your log cabin here.

 Building and Insulating a Log Cabin

 Generally, it takes at least two people to build a log cabin and shouldn’t be attempted alone.
 Laying the log cabin base should be fairly straightforward for anyone with fairly good DIY skills.
-By insulating your log cabin, you can spend more time in your garden during warm months of the year but also winter months as well.
+By insulating your log cabin, you can spend more time in your garden during the warm months of the year but also winter months as well.